andymeneely/project-timber-wolf/rules/RULES.md

 ## Part II: The Heist

+Repeat Phase 1 through 3 until the Escape Phase is initiated.

 ### Phase 1.
 Roll for Skill

 Everybody simultaneously rolls their die.
 Place the Noise Tracker Ring on the noise Tracker Marker.